 The 15.2 billion gallons of potential new international ethanol demand only accounts for seven countries that Growth Energy has designated as priority markets and does not take into account other smaller markets that may arise across the globe.
 Growth Energy’s international development team has identified China, Indonesia, Mexico, Canada, India, Japan, and Brazil as markets with the highest potential growth impact:

 In addition to the priority markets outlined above, the European Union (EU) also represents new possibilities for continued ethanol expansion abroad.
-Growth Energy has conducted 13 trade missions in our priority markets, submitted 7 substantive comments on international fuel regulations in 2018 and 2019 with more to come, and participated in or hosted numerous other working group meetings with key industry partners like the U.S. Grains Council to advocate for sound policies and practices that will see continued international growth for U.S. ethanol and corn demand.
+Growth Energy continues to participate in trade missions in our priority markets, submit substantive comments on international fuel regulations, and participate in or host numerous other working group meetings with key industry partners like the U.S. Grains Council to advocate for sound policies and practices that will see continued international growth for U.S. ethanol and corn demand.

 On May 31, 21 members of the House, led by Rep. Darin LaHood, R-Ill., sent a letter to U.S. Trade Representative Katherine Tai urging her to protect U.S. farmers and biofuel producers and prioritize U.S. #ethanol export competitiveness in Brazil.https://t.co/Ugx88bA1KT https://t.co/bmf7EjdNxA

 Protecting #IA04 farmers and #ethanol producers will always be a top priority for me in Congress.
 I appreciate working with my @WaysandMeansGOP colleague @RepLaHood to ensure American ethanol exports receive fair treatment and robust market access in Brazil. https://t.co/pX246NiqLn